 The Chief Appraiser is primarily responsible for overall planning, organizing, staffing, coordinating, and controlling of district operations.
 The Chief Appraiser plans, organizes, directs and controls the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities and postal services.
 The Chief Appraiser is also responsible for the valuation of all real and personal property accounts.
 The property types appraised include commercial, residential, business personal, and industrial.
 The district's appraisers are subject to the provisions of the Property Taxation Professional Certification Act and must be duly registered with The Texas Department of Licensing and Regulation.
 Support functions including records maintenance, information and assistance to property owners, and hearings support are coordinated by the staff.

 The appraisal district staff consists of ten full time employees with the following classifications:

 - 1 Chief Appraiser

 - 1 Deputy Chief Appraiser

 - 3 Appraisers

-- 5 Administrative Support customer service, clerical and other.
-1 staff member performs appraisal work along with other support duties.
+- 4 Administrative Support customer service, clerical and other.

 Data